y-akahori-ramen/ue-auto-trim/README.md

 docker buildx build -t ue-auto-trim:1.0 .
 ```

-Reccomend to use Docker to avoid environment problems.
+Reccomend to use Docker to avoid environmental problems.
 If you want to use without Docker, reference [Dockerfile](./Dockerfile) to setup environment.

 ### 3-2.Run